-If a student leaves the school for any reason prior to the last day of school of the current school year, after the parents have signed the contract for the following year, the parents must notify the school in writing that the student will not be returning to school.
-In this case, their financial obligation ends.
-However, if the school is notified after March 10, 2023, the parents are responsible, as per the registration agreement, to pay the entire year's tuition.
+If a student leaves the school for any reason prior to the last day of school of the current school year, after the parents have signed the contract for the following year, the parents must notify the Head of School in writing that the student will not be returning to school.
+However, if the school is notified after March 9, 2023, the parents are responsible, as per the registration agreement, to pay the entire year's tuition.
 If this situation occurs, the school would suffer monetary and other damages and the contract will be enforced.